saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 8. Now, you can debug and run tests on your app.
 For guidance and ideas, see the [Example Use Cases](https://docs.saucelabs.com/mobile-apps/virtual-usb#example-use-cases).

-:::caution **Known Android Limitation**
-The `adb-reverse` command is not supported.
+:::caution iOS Limitation
+To do proper debugging, the iOS device symbols will need to be downloaded to your local machine.
+This happens automatically when you're connecting to a Sauce Labs iOS device for the first time via a remote debug vUSB session with Xcode. **Xcode will attempt to download the iOS device symbols over the vUSB tunnel, causing a lag that can last up to a few minutes.**
+  * **What to Do**: Go to `~/Library/Developer/Xcode/iOS DeviceSupport/` and check the used iOS version of the phone to see if the symbols have been downloaded.
+The total used space per OS should be more than 1GB.
+If they are less than 1MB, delete the folder and restart Xcode again so it can re-fetch them.
+This a one-time action that you won't need to do again for future tests.
 :::

 <br/>

-:::caution **Known iOS Limitation**
-If you're starting a remote debug session with Xcode, and connecting to an iOS device for the first time, please note that your vUSB session may be very slow to start.
-* **Cause**: Xcode is attempting to download the iOS device symbols over the vUSB tunnel, causing the lag.
-* **What to Do**: Go to `~/Library/Developer/Xcode/iOS DeviceSupport/` and see for the used iOS version of the phone if the symbols are downloaded.
-The total used space per OS should be more than 1GB.
-If they are less than 1MB then delete the folder and restart XCODE again so it can refetch them.
+:::caution Android Limitation
+**The `adb-reverse` command is not supported.**
 :::

 ### Close Test